-Dwayne ‘The Rock’ Johnson is devoid of much of the bullshit that comes with fame.
+Dwayne ‘The Rock’ Johnson is devoid of much of the BS that comes with fame.
 He might be an ultra-successful actor, wrestler and entrepreneur – and sure, you don’t get to his level without some sort of ego – but he’s genuinely a really nice dude.
 There’s a reason he’s been called ‘the most likeable person in the world’.

 On top of being a stand-up guy and potentially one of the most vascular humans alive, The Rock’s also stylish.
 His impeccable sartorial taste also extends to his watches: Johnson is an avid watch collector and has been spotted wearing brands as diverse as Panerai, IWC Schaffhausen, Hamilton, Oris and Breitling.
 The Rock’s taste tends to err on the bigger side (I mean, he’s a big guy, so it makes sense), but he’s easily got one of the most mature and complex watch collections in Hollywood.